What are the best places to stay in Granada? For such a small city, there are a lot of amazing options!

 Comfort Dauro 2: If you want access to all the key sites in Granada this is a brilliant location.
 Surrounded by restaurants and shops everything is very convenient.
 Rooms are furnished with a modern twist on rustic style and still retain the atmosphere of the ancient setting.

-Marquis Urban: Offering stylish rooms, Marquis Urban is just a short walk from Granada’s Capilla Real.
+Casual Ilbiria: Offering stylish rooms, Casual Ilbiria is just a short walk from Granada’s Capilla Real.
 Set in the city’s charming old town, it features a cocktail bar where you can enjoy a drink on the chic interior courtyard, or relax on the roof terrace, which offers views of Granada.
 All air-conditioned rooms at Marquis Urban have contemporary décor and feature a flat-screen TV and a minibar.

 Khu Hotel: Its location near the Capilla Real and close walking access to the Alhambra makes it the best place for you to be.
 And you walk out the door and there are a restaurants, shops, bars all within steps from the hotel.
 The rooms are spacious and modern with a flat TV, a nice and comfortable bed and some of them even have balconies over looking the Plaza de Bib Rambla.

-Lemon Rock Hostel: The foundation of Lemon Rock Hostels design is a 300 year old Andalusian house in the center in Granada.
-The hostel rooms are modern with crisp white walls and solid wooden beds, hand-made in Granada.
+Oripando Hostel: The main feature of Oripando Hostel is that it is located in a 300-year-old Andalusian house in the center in Granada.
+The hostel rooms are cozy with crisp white walls and solid wooden beds, hand-made in Granada.
 Enjoy the sun on the rooftop terrace with a good book or chat with other travelers on the comfortable couches!

 ECO Hostel: In a place where there are some solid options for accommodation, this hostel stands out with its paired back, urban aesthetic (think polished concrete floors), cool common rooms and spacious dorms.
 But the best thing about this cool Granada hostel is the staff.
 They really care about guests’ happiness, and with a kind attitude will make your stay memorable.